perceptimagery/sprie-widget-docs/content/docs/_index.md

 ---
 title: 'Overview'
-date: 2022-02-28T15:14:39+10:00
+date: 2022-04-12T15:14:39+10:00
 weight: 1
 ---

 ## Sprie Widget
 Assumptions : This document assumes the developer has basic understanding of html, css, and javascript and is able to load html page from a server.

-`SprieSDK` is built with react and delivered as **umd** single js script targeted to es5.
-It can be used in both es6 environments (React, angular, vue) and vanilla es5 environments (plain simple html, jquery, wordpress, etc).
+`SprieSDK` is framework agnostic and doesn't need iframes to render the content.
+The javascript call loads a virtual dom directly on the host page, hence gaining high performance out of the box.
+Sprie doesn't require developers to use any tool chains at all and can be directly integrated onthe page as a widget (e.g. Wordpress, vanilla html, etc. ).

 This doc provides complete integration guide to VanillaJS, wordpress.